 - Use private networking with firewall restrictions

-- Deploy bastion/proxy hosts
+- Deploy bastion or proxy hosts

 # Good: Local development